 Prevent Senior told the AP that it wasn’t formally testing flutamide, but said doctors were allowed to administer it.
 The company maintained that the drug can be helpful in treating COVID-19.

-Jorge Venâncio, commissioner of Brazil’s National Research Ethics Commission, told the AP that the only application Prevent Senior filed for COVID-19 research was related to hydroxychloroquine and azithromycin, an anti-inflammatory that also hasn’t proven helpful.
+Jorge Venâncio, commissioner of Brazil’s National Research Ethics Commission, told the AP that the only application Prevent Senior made for COVID-19 research was related to the prescription of hydroxychloroquine and azithromycin, an anti-inflammatory that also hasn't proven helpful.

 He said the council approved that request to start trials in April 2020 and the hospital published its results just three days later, indicating the study had already been done.

-Prevent Senior told the AP it was not a scientific study, but rather an “observational report” comparing patients who received hydroxychloroquine and azithromycin with others who didn’t take them, and so wouldn’t need registration.
+Prevent Senior told the AP it was not a scientific study, but rather an “observational report” comparing patients who received hydroxychloroquine and azithromycin with others who didn’t take the drugs, and which started in March.

-Lawmakers are also investigating possible fraud in death certificates.
-In May 2020, the Health Ministry issued guidelines stating that a death stemming from COVID-19 should be classified as such on a death certificate, even if the patient had stopped testing positive for the virus.
+The lawmakers are also investigating possible fraud in death certificates.
+In May 2020, the Health Ministry issued guidelines stating that a death stemming from COVID-19 should still be classified as such on a death certificate, even if the patient had stopped testing positive for the virus itself.

 But that didn’t always happen.
-Luciano Hang, a department store magnate who is a fervent Bolsonaro supporter, told senators his mother was admitted to a Prevent Senior facility in Sao Paulo with COVID-19.
+Luciano Hang, a department store magnate who is a fervent Bolsonaro supporter, told the Senate committee his mother was admitted to a Prevent Senior facility in Sao Paulo with COVID-19.
 Yet the disease doesn’t appear on her death certificate, a copy of which the AP reviewed.

-Neither Sao Paulo nor federal health officials said whether patients who died of COVID-19 at Prevent Senior facilities factored into the nation’s death toll, which is the world’s second highest at more than 600,000.
+Neither Sao Paulo state’s health secretariat nor Brazil’s Health Ministry confirmed whether patients who died from COVID-19 at Prevent Senior facilities factored into the nation’s death toll, which is the world’s second highest at more than 600,000.